 Jerky Stores Well and Is a Good Source of Protein

-Jerky is a great “grab and go” source of protein and vitamin B12.
+Jerky is a great “grab-and-go” source of protein and vitamin B12.
 It’s often recommended for those venturing into the wilderness for hiking, camping, and hunting to keep some jerky on hand.

-When stored properly, unopened commercial jerky can last for a couple of years, and homemade jerky can last up to 6 months in the freezer when packaged correctly.
+Unopened commercial jerky can last for a couple of years, and homemade jerky can last up to 6 months in the freezer when packaged correctly.

-To properly store jerky, you must use a vacuum sealer or an air-tight container and keep it in a dark place with cool temperatures (below 75° Fahrenheit or 23.89° Celsius), like a pantry, basement, or root cellar.
+To properly store jerky, you must use a vacuum sealer or an air-tight container and keep it in the dark place with cool temperatures (below 75° Fahrenheit or 23.89° Celsius), like a pantry, basement, or root cellar.

 Consider Drying and Dehydrating Produce for Storage

 Fruits and vegetables are excellent sources of vitamins and essential nutrients.
 They are also easy to freeze-dry and dehydrate for storage, even if you are a beginner to these methods.
-The Manual provides a few effective ways to freeze-dry food.
+The Manual provides a few effective ways to freeze-dried food.

 3. Whole Grains